Mu2tini/frontend-test/README.md

 1. You choose a truck driver from a list (could be a simple dropdown) populated with data from the backend.
 For a choosen truck driver, a list will be rendered with all jobs whose requirments are met.
 2. When clicking on a job in the list, a details view about the job well be shown.
-3. From this view it is be possible to apply to the job.
+3. From this view it must be possible to apply to the job.

 ### Select truck driver